The Society shall be known as

 - Meetings may be held using telephony or internet technology that allows committee members to participate.

-- In the case of a tied vote the chairman or acting chairman will have the deciding vote.
+- In the case of a tied vote the chairman or acting chairman of the meeting will have the deciding vote.

 - All meetings must have an accurate record kept and a written copy of that record filed by the secretary.